 Harry Pothoulakis, MDDr.
 Pothoulakis

 and his lab are studying the interactions between neuropeptide and microRNA in colitis and cancer.
-This project focuses on the neuropeptides substance P and neurotensin and their effects on colon cancer susceptibility in chemical carcinogenesis and orthotopic xengraft mouse models.
-Recent findings indicate that pharmacologic or genetic disruption of either the Substance P or neurotensin pathways reduce colon cancer development at early stages.
+This project focuses on the neuropeptides substance P and neurotensin and their effects on colorectal cancer susceptibility in chemical carcinogenesis and orthotopic xengraft mouse models.
+Recent findings indicate that pharmacologic or genetic disruption of either the Substance P or neurotensin pathways reduce colorectal cancer development at early stages.

 Enrique Rozengurt, DVM, PhD Dr. Rozengurt